miroapp/app-examples/examples/blob-maker/README.md

 ### About the app

-This sample app shows how you can create dynamic blob SVGs on the fly, and drag and drop them onto a Miro board.
+This sample app shows how to create dynamic blob SVGs on the fly, which you can then drag and drop to a Miro board.
+Built with the Web SDK.